 Expungement of your criminal record can be a great help in moving forward with your life.
 However, you should know that there are circumstances where your expunged criminal record may come to light.
 These circumstances are different in every state, so you need to consult with an experienced attorney to make sure that you understand when your expunged record can be found before disclosing your record to an employer, landlord or the government.

-If your record has not yet been expunged, the quickest and easiest way to check if your record is eligible for expungement is to take our free online eligibility test or call (877) 573-7273 for a free expungement eligibility assessment.
+If your record has not yet been expunged, the quickest and easiest way to check if your record is eligible for expungement is to take this free online eligibility test or call (877) 573-7273 for a free expungement eligibility assessment.

 Find more legal articles in our articles database.